Oral & Vision Health Blog

 Key takeaways:

 If your outlook on life is positive, you are more inclined to be diligent in taking care of your teeth and other aspects of your health.
 But when you are struggling with mental health issues, your dental health is often neglected.
-It is important for your mind and body to work well together for the best possible results.
+Your mind and body must work together for the best possible results.
 Taking action that improves your oral health can help you improve your mental health.

 The impact of your mental health on your oral health (and vice versa)